Data-Efficient Self-Supervised Algorithms for Fine-Grained Birdsong Analysis: Experiments and Results

-The details of datasets in each experiment are described in the \hyperref[sec:data]{Data} section.
-The optimization procedure in all experiments exactly follows the settings described in the \hyperref[sec:main_task_supervised]{Birdsong Syllable Detection} section.
-The results report the frame-wise accuracy and frame-wise macro-averaged F1-score, F1-Macro for short.
-The accuracy adequately measures how clean the output frame predictions and their boundaries are.
-This is important to analyze syllables' characteristics, for example, the distribution of their duration.
-The birdsong datasets are, by nature, extremely imbalanced since a bird vocalizes its syllables with drastically different counts.
-Thus, F1-Macro provides a good sense of how well different syllables are distinguished.
-This is important for downstream studies that look at the syntactic aspect of the songs and how the syllables follow each other.
-The best scores are always bolded in tables, and if necessary, the second-best scores are underlined.
+The results report the frame-wise accuracy and frame-wise macro-averaged F1-score.
+The accuracy adequately measures the quality of the output frame predictions and their boundaries.
+This is important for analyzing syllable characteristics, for example, the distribution of their duration.
+Birdsong datasets are inherently highly imbalanced because birds vocalize syllables at drastically different rates.
+Thus, the macro-averaged F1-score provides a good sense of how well different syllables are distinguished.
+This is important for downstream studies that examine the syntactic aspects of the songs and the sequencing of syllables.
+The highest scores are always bolded in tables, and, if necessary, the second-highest scores are underlined.